 The following are some considerations for using vector tile layers:

-- Vector tile layers can be displayed in Internet Explorer 11 and later and most other current versions of desktop browsers, including Chrome, Firefox, and Safari.
+- Vector tile layers can be displayed in most current versions of desktop browsers, including Google Chrome, Mozilla Firefox, and Safari.

-- Vector tile layers have the best performance on machines with newer hardware.
+- Vector tile layers have the best performance on machines with newer hardware because they require display drivers that support WebGL.